ridhi-asn/breast-cancer-prediction/README.md

 # Breast Cancer Prediction Model

 ## Overview
-This project aimed to compare two classification models (decision tree model vs. logistic regression model) in accurately predicting whether a tumor is benign or malignant.
-Correlation analysis was used to identify the strongest predictors (concave points, radius, perimeter) for a breast cancer image.
-A train-test split (80% training, 20% testing) was used to determine the prediction accuracy of each model.
+The objective of this project was to create a breast cancer prediction model in order to categorize observations from a breast cancer image into benign or malignant, comparing the use of a decision tree model vs. a logistic regression model in python.
+A train-test split (80% training, 20% testing) was ultimately used to determine the prediction accuracy of each model.

 ## Results
 - Logistic Regression accuracy: 95.6%